likexian/whois/cmd/whois/README.md

 # whois

-whois is a release tool for domain and ip whois info query.
+whois is a release tool for domain and ip whois information query.

 ## Download whois